arbyys/oax-prezentace/oa2/presentation.md

 <div style="font-size: 1.9rem">

-- OS-level virtualization (OS not virtualized)
+- OS-level virtualization
 - isolates software to containers - **containerization**
-- used for having the same working environment for software on different machines
+- used for having the same working environment on different machines
 <br>
 1. you create **dockerfile** (set of instructions) for the app where you specify all the needed files, libraries, etc.
-2. on different machine, you create **docker container** from the dockerfile where your app will be running
+2. on different machine, you create **docker container** based on the instructions - where your app will be running
 3. you don't have to worry about mismatched versions of libraries, etc.
 </div>